Profiles

 Biography

 Aled Jones is Professor of Patient Safety & Healthcare Quality and Head of School Nursing and Midwifery.
-He is an international expert on patient safety and healthcare quality, leading and participating in research exploring the interface between workforce deployment, workplace culture, patient safety and staff wellbeing.
+He is an international expert on patient safety and healthcare quality, implementation science and leading research exploring the interface between workforce deployment, workplace culture, patient safety and staff wellbeing.
+Aled is also a Non Executive Director at the Royal Cornwall Hospitals NHS Trust.

 Qualifications